Colegit/saveOnDeals/README.md

 #### Running the Script

+To run, you will first need the following modules:

+1) bs4
+2) plyer
+3) requests

+`pip install requests bs4 plyer requests`

-Run the main.py file on any Windows task scheduler or Linux chron job daily and get notified when your commonly purchased items are on sale.
+After installing the modules, run the main.py file on any Windows task scheduler or Linux chron job daily and get notified when your commonly purchased items are on sale.